 - Resolutions: 160×200 (multicolor) / 320×200 (hires)

 - Text mode: 40×25 characters (PETSCII)

 - I/O: Tape connector (incompatible with C64), cartridge slot (incompatible with C64), IEC port (compatible with C64), User port (for modems and nonstandard devices, incompatible with C64), Composite video connector including S-Video and mono audio signal, RF modulator

-In total, 1 million 264 series machines were sold in its two years on the market.
+In total, at least 1 million 264-series machines were sold in its two years on the market.
 Of these, 400,000 were Plus/4s with most of the remainder being C16s.
 Beginning in 1986, remaining C16, C116 and Plus/4 inventories were sold at a much reduced price on the eastern bloc market, mainly Hungary.
 Hungary did not produce any home computers at the time, while the Soviet, Bulgarian and East German models were far too expensive for most Hungarians, and most Western models were completely out of reach.
 Thus, this move by Commodore was the first chance for many people in Hungary to own a computer.
 It created a fan-base that lasted well into the 1990’s and that contributed several unofficial ports of popular Commodore 64 programs.
 In Mexico, the C16 was sold as a beginners’ computer from early 1985 up to 1992.